itaden1/pygameRoguelike/README.md

 # Pygame Roguelike

 This repo was created as a legacy/reminder of where my programming journy began.
 Its horribly messy, badly written, incomplete, and actually works (kind of...).
-I am also actually proud of it (kind of...)
+I am also actually proud of it (kind of...).

+Runs on python 2.7

 When I began to code this game I barely new what a variable was and it serves as a reminder of how far I have come.